World Bank pledges $1 billion to aid peace in Africa's Great Lakes

 ESSEN, Germany German police sealed off and closed a shopping mall in the heart of the western city of Essen on Saturday after the security services warned of a possible terrorist attack.

-KINSHASA The World Bank pledged $1 billion (664 million pounds) on Wednesday to fund development in central Africa's Great Lakes region in return for peace but fighting in eastern Congo underscored the challenge of stabilising the mineral-rich area.
+KINSHASA The World Bank pledged $1 billion (662.3 million pounds) on Wednesday to fund development in central Africa's Great Lakes region in return for peace, but fresh fighting in eastern Congo underscored the challenges facing the area.

 World Bank President Jim Yong Kim unveiled the proposed aid for one of Africa's most conflict-ridden regions on the first day of a trip with U.N. chief Ban Ki-moon to Democratic Republic of Congo, Rwanda and Uganda.